Binary tree pattern

 ans = Math.max(ans, left + right);

-// Return length of longest path
+// Return length of longest path from current node

 return 1 + Math.max(left, right);